atkawa7/httpsnippet/README.md

 # HTTP Snippet

 > HTTP Snippet port for java.
 See [the original node port](https://github.com/Kong/httpsnippet).
 Supports *many* languages & tools including: `cURL`, `HTTPie`, `Javascript`, `Node`, `C`, `Java`, `PHP`, `Objective-C`, `Swift`, `Python`, `Ruby`, `C#`, `Go`, `OCaml` and more!

-> The motivation behind porting this is using it for generating snippets in swagger and redocs
+***The motivation behind porting this is using it for generating snippets in swagger and redocs.

-***The project is still in development phase***.
+The project is still in development phase***.

 - [ ] Documentation
 - [ ] Tests